cuiyongbo/hello-world/my_wiki/programmer_note/python/python_built_in_functions.rst

    Rather than being a function, :class:`tuple` is actually an immutable sequence type, as documented in :ref:`typesseq-tuple` and :ref:`typesseq`.

-.. _func-str:
-.. class:: class str(object='')

-   Return a string containing a nicely printable representation of an object.
-   For strings, this returns the string itself.
-   The difference with ``repr(object)`` is that ``str(object)`` does not always attempt to return a string that is acceptable to ``eval()``; its goal is to return a printable string.
-If no argument is given, returns the empty string, ''.

 Iterator functions
 ---------------------------